 Amanda Dempsey was diagnosed with ovarian granulosa tumor cell cancer on August 19, 1997.
 Throughout her 12 recurrences over the next 17 years, Amanda was resolute in her mission to maintain a positive attitude, proactively fight her disease, and above all, have hope.

-Amanda passed away on March 24, 2014, but her legacy lives on.
-Amanda’s Garden was dedicated in her memory at the Dempsey Center.
-The bright, plant-filled space is a constant reminder of her peaceful, quiet nature and love of gardening.
-Additionally, her spirit of giving back is honored through the Amanda Dempsey Survivor Award presented by Amgen’s Breakaway from Cancer – awarded each year at the Dempsey Challenge to a cancer survivor who is dedicated to their community.
+Amanda’s Garden at the Dempsey Center in Lewiston was dedicated in her memory.
+The bright, plant-filled space is a reminder of her peaceful, quiet nature and love of gardening.
+Her spirit of giving back is honored through the Amanda Dempsey Award.
+Presented by Amgen Oncology – the award is given to a cancer survivor who is dedicated to their community.